Skip to main content

 The exact folders depend on your scene, but a portable package usually looks similar to this:

+The addons/ folder only appears when the package includes add-ons.
 Upload the zip that contains this folder structure, not the original working folder unless you already know it contains every dependency.

 How to read warnings